MarioLegenda/rosie/README.md

 This package is created to test resiliency of web server under real world user load.

+## Installation

+For now, there is no streamlined way of installing this package.
+You can download the already built binaries in the build directory or clone this repository and build it yourself.
+Currently, this package does not work on Windows.
+If it gets traction, I will create an installation process and setup for all platforms.

 ## How it works

 Rosie creates "users" that will send request from provided urls in random intervals.
 After all urls